 When a child is absent from school, we ask for a telephone call on the first day of absence.
 If no telephone call is made by 9am the Attendance Officer will telephone the family to ascertain the reason for absence.
 For every subsequent day that your child is absent, please ring or email the school to confirm that he/she will not be attending.

-We ask that parents keep children at home who have suffered from sickness or diarrhoea for 48hrs.
+We ask that parents keep children at home until they are 48hr clear, if they have suffered from sickness or diarrhoea.

 Absences without adequate explanation must be regarded as unauthorised.
 A record of absences is included in the children’s end of year report.